yamcs/yamcs/docs/server-manual/general/architecture.rst

 ----------

 Data Links are components that connect to the target system (instruments, ground stations, lab equipment, etc).
 One Yamcs instance will contain multiple data links.
 There are three types of data received/sent via Data Links:

 * Telemetry packets.
 These are usually binary chunks of data which have to be split into parameters according to the definition into a Mission Database.
 * Telecommands.
 These are usually the reverse of the telemetry packets.
 * Parameters.
-These are historically (ISS ground segment) called also processed parameters to indicate they are processed (e.g. calibrated, checked against limits) by another center.
+These are historically (:abbr:`ISS (International Space Station)` ground segment) called also processed parameters to indicate they are processed (e.g. calibrated, checked against limits) by another center.

 Connecting via a protocol to a target system means implementing a specific data link for that protocol.
-In Yamcs there are some built-in Data Links for UDP and TCP.
-SLE (Space Link Extension) data links are also implemented in a plugin.
+In Yamcs there are some built-in Data Links for UDP and TCP. :abbr:`SLE (Space Link Extension)` data links are also implemented in a plugin.

 The pre-processors run inside the TM data links and are responsible for doing basic packet processing (e.g. verifying a CRC or checksum) which is not described in the Mission Database.